BredyByte/42_ft_transcendence/README.md

 # ft_transcendence

+> This repository contains 'ft_transcendence' project, which is part of the École 43 curriculum.

 ft_transcendence is a full-stack web application built for the 42 programming school curriculum.
 It features a multiplayer online game with real-time chat, tournament tracking using blockchain, AI opponents, and user management.
 The application is designed using a microservices architecture, entirely containerized with Docker for easy deployment and scalability.

 ## Table of Contents